 The preparation of the financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues, expenses, and investment income (loss) during the reporting periods.
-Such estimates include but are not limited to (i) the determination of the income tax provision and (ii) the valuation of investments and financial instruments.
+Such estimates include but are not limited to (i) the valuation of investments and financial instruments and (ii) the determination of the income tax provision.
 Actual results could differ from those estimates, and such differences could be material to the financial statements.